 When it comes to Halloween pet safety, keeping all that Halloween candy out of reach of dog and cat counter-surfers is absolutely essential.
 While your pet really shouldn’t be eating any of it, there are some types of Halloween candy that are particularly toxic to pets, including:

-(You can read more about what makes these candies so dangerous here.)
+(Read more about what makes these candies so dangerous.)

-Remember to keep all Halloween candy away from your pet.
+Remember to keep all Halloween candy—including candy wrappers—away from your pet.
 Consider storing it in a locked or high cabinet that even the most athletic of pets won’t be able to access.

-If your suspect your pet has eaten anything toxic, call your vet or the ASPCA’s Animal Poison Control Center’s 24-hour hotline at (888) 426-4435.
+If you suspect your pet has eaten anything toxic, call your vet or the ASPCA’s Animal Poison Control Center’s 24-hour hotline at (888) 426-4435.